Yandex Cloud

 • configSpec.cloudStorage: Hybrid storage settings:

 • enabled: Enable hybrid storage in the cluster if it is disabled, true or false.
-Default value: false (disabled).
+The default value is false (disabled).

 Note

-• moveFactor: Minimum share of free space in cluster storage.
-If the minimum share is below this value, the data will be moved to Yandex Object Storage.
+• moveFactor: Minimum percentage of free space in the cluster storage.
+If your free space percentage is below this value, the data will be moved to Yandex Object Storage.

-• dataCacheEnabled: Allow temporary storage of files in cluster storage, true or false.
+• dataCacheEnabled: Enable caching files in the cluster storage, true or false.

-• dataCacheMaxSize: Maximum cache size (in bytes) allocated in cluster storage for temporary file storage.
+• dataCacheMaxSize: Maximum cache size, in bytes, allocated in the cluster storage.

-• preferNotToMerge: Disable merging of data parts in cluster and object storage, true or false.
+• preferNotToMerge: Disable merging of data parts in the cluster and object storage, true or false.

 To disable merging, set to true.
 To leave merging enabled, set to false.